camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-definition-view.md

 {{< img src="../../img/filter-examples/start-date-before-after.png" title="Filter Example" >}}

 Choose between `before` and `after` to filter for instances that were started before or after the given date.
-Click on the `before` to obtain the selection.
+For example, click on `before` to obtain the selection.

 **String variable**